fossabot/hydrusrv/README.md

 #### Authentication

-All the routes except the base route (`/api`) and the ones for registering new users and creating tokens are protected with a token-based authentication.
+All the routes except the base route (`/api`), the ones for registering new users and creating tokens and the ones returning the actual media files are protected with a token-based authentication.
 In order to access these routes, a valid token must be provided via an `Authorization: Bearer <token>` header.

 When updating or deleting users and tokens, the provided authentication token is also used to identify which user/token(s) are to be modified/deleted.